tompi/cheapino/doc/troubleshooting.md

 ## Entire rows or entire columns are not working

-This could be caused by several things:
+This could be caused by several things.
+Read up below, and view [the interactive schematic](https://tompi.github.io/cheapino/doc/troubleshooting/routing.html) for easy troubleshooting.

 ### Bad connection on MCU